EnduringBeta/GTWhistler/README.md

 ### Bugs ###
 * Football game ending past midnight has issues (to be confirmed fixed)
+* Not checking if game is cancelled before entering GAMEDAY mode

 ### Confirmation Needed ###
 * Commencement